kvishno/HA-Docker-Swarm/docs/swarm.md

 ### Docker install

 To install Docker + Docker Compose, run the script <a href="../docker/install_docker.sh">install_docker.sh</a>.
 Customize for your own needs.
-It will as default create a user for docker called `dockeradmin` with the password `supersecret`
+It will as default create a user for docker called `dockeradmin` with the password `SuperSecret!`

 Add the hosts that are part of the swarm, to the hostfile on all hosts:
 ```
-sudo sed -i '$a 10.192.0.41 docker01' /etc/hosts
+sudo sed -i '$a 10.192.0.41 DOCKER01' /etc/hosts
-sudo sed -i '$a 10.192.0.42 docker02' /etc/hosts
+sudo sed -i '$a 10.192.0.42 DOCKER02' /etc/hosts
-sudo sed -i '$a 10.192.0.43 docker03' /etc/hosts
+sudo sed -i '$a 10.192.0.43 DOCKER03' /etc/hosts
-sudo sed -i '$a 10.192.0.44 docker04' /etc/hosts
+sudo sed -i '$a 10.192.0.44 DOCKER04' /etc/hosts
 ```

 Initialise the swarm manager: